-Q. I have mushrooms growing on my lawn in Sayreville, New Jersey.
-How do I prevent them from growing ?
+Q. I have mushrooms growing on my lawn.
+How do I prevent them from growing?

 Mushrooms are fungi, or rather, the reproductive part of fungi that live in the soil.
 Most of the time, the fungi just stay hidden, breaking down organic material.
 But when conditions are right, they burst forth, like desert flowers blooming after a rain.
 Mushrooms spread spores into the air and then go away when the sun comes out or the soil dries up.